nzapponi/devid/README.md

 The resulting 15 byte buffer is encoded to 24 characters using Crockford's Base 32 encoding, which allows to avoid ambiguous and special characters.
 The character space of Crockford's Base 32 is `0123456789ABCDEFGHJKMNPQRSTVWXYZ`.

-Based on the convention above, the first 11 characters of a ReID represent the timestamp and can be used to easily sort ReIDs.
+Based on the convention above, the first 11 characters of a DevID represent the timestamp and can be used to easily sort DevIDs.
-Note: Base 32 means that every character encodes 5 bits, so in reality the least significant bit of the timestamp is encoded in the 12th character of the ReID.
+Note: Base 32 means that every character encodes 5 bits, so in reality the least significant bit of the timestamp is encoded in the 12th character of the DevID.
 However, given that the 12th character also encodes randomness, it cannot be used for sorting.

-Sorting for the entire ReID cannot be guaranteed, however, due to the random bits used after the timestamp.
+Sorting for the entire DevID cannot be guaranteed, however, due to the random bits used after the timestamp.

-Here is an example of the process of generating a ReID:
+Here is an example of the process of generating a DevID:
 1. Generation time: `2023-09-10T10:19:36.295761Z`
 2. Convert to timestamp in microseconds: `1694341176295761`
 3. Represent as a BigInt (Big Endian): `0x604FE8BF10151`, or `00 06 04 fe 8b f1 10 f1`